secretstartups/handbook/hiring/recruiting-framework/hiring-manager/index.html.md

 #### Backchannel References

 At no time should a backchannel reference be completed.
-A backchannel reference is defined as reaching out to someone in a candidates network (professional or personal), to gather feedback about the candidate.
+A backchannel reference is defined as reaching out to someone in a candidates network (professional or personal), to gather feedback about the candidate without their consent or knowledge.